 The space includes an individual cubicle/desk, a collaborative worktable, conference rooms, quiet work rooms, cell phone booths and classrooms.

 If you have questions, contact Sarah Hazlitt, program associate, at firstname.lastname@example.org or (607) 255-5358.

 The building is one of Cornell’s hubs in New York City.
 The ILR School administers the 11th and 12th floors, which house ILR’s New York City–based programs and NYC Conference Center along with ten Cornell units with co-locator access.

 Cornell faculty and staff and their community partners can request to use the space to work on projects that advance’s Cornell’s public engagement mission.

-- Have you received grant or award funding from OEI?
+- Have you received grant or award funding from the Einhorn Center (formerly the Office of Engagement Initiatives and the Cornell Public Service Center)?
 You can request to use the space.

 - Are you an Engaged Faculty Fellow?
 Yes, you’re eligible.

-- Is your work related to extension, outreach, public service or community-engaged learning, but you haven’t received funding from OEI?
+- Is your work related to extension, outreach, public service or community-engaged learning, but you haven’t received funding from the Einhorn Center?
 You’re eligible, too.

 - Are you a community partner collaborating on any of the above?
 You’re welcome as well.
 (Note that community partners can request access to the space directly, but their Cornell partners will need to book meeting rooms on their behalf.)